 - Cheese: Sharp cheddar is my preferred cheese in this easy Buffalo Chicken Bake, but mozzarella, Colby, or provolone all work.
 Remember freshly shredded cheese will melt best.

-- Mix together potatoes with oil and seasonings in a large bowl.
+- Mix together the potatoes with oil and seasonings in a large bowl.

-- Bake potatoes until just fork-tender at 400 degrees Fahrenheit.
-This allows these potatoes to get crispy, like oven fries.
+- Bake the potatoes until just fork-tender at 400 degrees Fahrenheit.
+This allows these potatoes to get crispy, like roasted red potatoes.

 - While the potatoes are baking, add the cubed chicken to the same dish you mixed the potatoes with the seasonings.
 Add additional spices and hot sauce and toss to coat, incorporating any leftover spices from the potatoes into the chicken.

-- Sprinkle the chicken evenly with the bacon and the cheese.
+- Sprinkle the dish evenly with bacon and cheese.